junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass seriously considers his question.
 "At least eleven years ago."
 He answers, with a straight face.

-Dean looks up from his bottle, beaming brighter, "Good to have you back, Cass."
+Dean looks up from his bottle, smiling even brighter, "Good to have you back, Cass."

 Castiel meets his eyes and nods, "So are you, Dean.
 I'm very glad you're okay."